Rifles in the American Civil War: Background

-Historically, the smoothbore musket had been the primary weapon of the infantry while the rifle was reserved for specialist units.
-In order for rifling to impart a spin upon a projectile it has to have a tight fit, and with weapons of the time being muzzleloaders this made it much slower to load and fire a rifle compared to a musket.
+Historically, the smoothbore musket had been the primary weapon of the infantry, while the rifle was reserved for specialist units.
+In order for rifling to impart a spin upon a projectile, it must fit the projectile tightly, making loading and firing a rifle much slower than a musket, as most of these weapons were muzzleloaders at that time.
 In the decades leading up to the Civil War, several advances helped make the rifle a more practical weapon for the average soldier.
 The caplock replaced the flintlock, improving performance in wet weather and allowing for a slightly higher rate of fire, and the use of rifling with mechanically fitted bullets was tested by several inventors.
 However, it was the invention of the Minié ball which ultimately solved the problem of the slow-loading rifle.
-Conically-shaped with a hollow base, the Minié ball could be easily loaded but expanded upon firing to fit the rifling grooves.
+Conically-shaped with a hollow base, the Minié ball was narrow enough to be easily loaded, but expanded upon firing to fit the rifling grooves.
 Rifled muskets quickly became the standard weapon of modern armies of the period, including the United States, while some smoothbore muskets were converted into rifles.

 One significant advantage the rifled musket had over the smoothbore was its effective range.
 Whereas a smoothbore musket like the Brown Bess could be expected to accurately hit a target at a distance of several dozen yards, rifled muskets were reasonably accurate at a distance of 500 yards.
-Previously, historians of the war such as James M. McPherson have argued that the increased range of the rifled musket rendered the Napoleonic tactics with which Civil War commanders continued to fight obsolete and bloody.
+Historians of the war such as James M. McPherson, Edward Hagerman, and LTC Jeffrey Gudmens have argued that the increased range of the rifled musket rendered the Napoleonic tactics with which Civil War commanders continued to fight obsolete and bloody.
 Rifled muskets not only blunted the frontal assault by enemy infantry but also neutralized the offensive capabilities of cavalry and field artillery and thereby led to the increased usage of trench warfare.

 More recently, historians including Paddy Griffith, Mark Grimsley and Brent Nosworthy have challenged this interpretation.
 Surveying a number of battles, they found that Civil War combat still largely took place at ranges similar to or slightly better than smoothbore muskets, suggesting no revolution had taken place in the way war was conducted.

-Historian Allen C. Guelzo argues that one technical reason such short ranges persisted was the continued use of black powder.
+Allen C. Guelzo argues one technical reason such short ranges persisted was the continued use of black powder.
 Black powder fouled the rifling in the barrel and produced thick clouds of smoke which hung about the battlefield and obscured targets.
-Another reason is that the rifling also slowed the speed of the bullet, which meant a lower muzzle velocity than smoothbore muskets and a curved trajectory.
+Another reason was that rifling also slowed the speed of the bullet, which meant a lower muzzle velocity than smoothbore muskets and a curved trajectory.
 In order to hit a target at distances beyond 100 yards, the firer had to carefully adjust their sights and accurately estimate the range, which could be difficult in the havoc of battle.
 The curved trajectory of the bullet also meant there was a gap over which the bullet flew: a rifle musket sighted to a range of 500 yards would send the bullet clear over the head of a mounted cavalryman standing at a distance of 250 yards.